Browse Staff Members

 Program Officer - Universal Access

-Denitza is responsible for managing IPPF/WHR’s HIV/STI portfolio.
-She joined the organization in 2011 as an Evaluation Officer.
+Denitza is responsible for developing and executing IPPF/WHR’s strategy to eliminate sexually transmitted infections (STIs) and reduce the impact of HIV in Latin America and the Caribbean.
+She works closely with other programmatic areas (especially those focused on youth, gender-based violence and cervical cancer), as well as the Advocacy team, to promote an integrated approach to addressing HIV/STI and sexual and reproductive health.
+She joined the organization in 2011 as Evaluation Officer.
 In that role, Denitza worked to coordinate research studies and support initiatives to strengthen the use of data for decision-making in the areas of safe abortion, gender-based violence, and HIV/STI.

-Prior to joining IPPF/WHR, Denitza's experience includes evaluating sexual and reproductive health programs at Pro Mujer Bolivia, strengthening M&E processes for data use and decision-making at Millennium Challenge Account-Nicaragua, and conducting qualitative research studies to improve management practices in the private sector in the United States.
-She has significant experience in research, evaluation, and project management in areas including sexual and reproductive health, microfinance, rural business, and small and medium enterprise (SME) development.
-Denitza serves on the Steering Committee of Women Advancing Microfinance-New York (WAM-NY) and is on the Board of Directors of Princeton in Latin America (PiLA).
+Prior to joining IPPF/WHR, Denitza's experience includes evaluating sexual and reproductive health programs at Pro Mujer Bolivia, strengthening M&E processes for data use and decision-making at Millennium Challenge Account-Nicaragua, and conducting strategic research to improve management practices and business performance in the private sector in the United States.
+She has significant experience in program management, research, and evaluation in areas including sexual and reproductive health, microfinance, rural business, and small and medium enterprise (SME) development.
+Denitza serves on the Board of Directors of Princeton in Latin America (PiLA).

 Denitza holds a Master of Public Affairs, with a focus on international development, from Princeton University and a BA in Economics from Smith College.